sagar-alias-jacky/youtube_landing_page_clone/README.md

 # Youtube Landing Page Clone
-A YouTube landing page clone made using only vanilla HTML and CSS
+A YouTube landing page clone made using only vanilla HTML and CSS.

 Live site URL: